PascalCorpsman/fpc_atomic/README.md

 4. Install the following packages into the Lazarus IDE:
     - 'Lnet' from https://github.com/almindor/L-Net or the fixed version from https://github.com/PascalCorpsman/lnet
     - 'LazOpenGLContext' (from the list of available packages inside the IDE)

-## What needs to be done to get the missing content of data subfolder?
-The steps shown here are only needed to be done once.

-1. get the Atomic Bomberman CD-content (buy the game it is worth it!)
-2. compile the "cd_data_extractor.lpi" from subfolder "cd_data_extractor"
-3. start the cd_data_extractor and follow the steps
-4. enjoy the game :-)